Kenitra Rabat-sale-kenitra, Morocco Travel Guide

 Kenitra's Mediterranean climate offers distinct experiences throughout the year.

-The shoulder seasons generally offer a good balance of weather and visitor numbers, providing pleasant conditions for exploration without the strong heat or larger crowds of summer.
-Each season offers unique advantages, whether you seek beach relaxation, cultural immersion, or nature exploration.
+The shoulder seasons generally offer a good balance of weather and the number of visitors, providing pleasant conditions for exploration without the powerful heat or larger crowds during summer.
+Each season offers unique advantages, whether you seek beach relaxation, cultural immersion, or exploring nature.

 (July-August)